Belching, intestinal gas and bloating: Tips for reducing them

 You can reduce belching if you:

 - Eat and drink slowly.
 Taking your time can help you swallow less air.
-Also, avoid drinking through a straw.
+Try to make meals relaxed occasions; eating when you're stressed or on the run increases the air you swallow.

 - Avoid carbonated drinks and beer.
 They release carbon dioxide gas.